AlexandraAncaGabor/huawei-health-app-final-project/README.md

 # **QA-Project-Huawei-Health App**

-The culmination of my coursework involved a thorough examination of the Huawei Health app—an Android companion application that seamlessly connects with Huawei smartwatches to monitor a range of activities.
+For my final project, I thoroughly examined the Huawei Health Android app, which integrates with Huawei smartwatches to monitor diverse activities.

 I selected this application for testing because it's a tool I rely on daily.
 My motivation stemmed from a personal curiosity to thoroughly explore its functionalities and, in the process, discover any errors or bugs that may have eluded notice.